 On satisfactory completion of the HSC, each student will receive a portfolio containing:

-- The HSC Testamur: The official certificate confirming achievement of all requirements. - The Record of School Achievement (RoSA): Listing the courses studied and the marks and bands achieved. - Course Reports: showing marks achieved, performance scale and the band description for that course.
-A graph showing the state-wide distribution will also be included.
+- The HSC Testamur: The official certificate confirming achievement of all requirements. • - The Record of School Achievement (RoSA): Listing the courses studied and the marks and . bands achieved.